joshuasrichardson/AntHillSearch/README.md

 ## Parameters

-The parameters set before the simulation begins can have a big impact on the set up and behavior of the simulation.
+The parameters can have a big
+impact on the set up and behavior of the simulation.
 The default parameters and more information about them can be found in
 <code>Constants.py</code>.